The San Francisco Free Clinic depends on volunteers to enhance and extend the services provided by our staff.

 Many of our volunteers are pre-med or pre-nursing students, and they gain valuable clinical experience in volunteering with us.

-If you are interested in becoming a volunteer medical assistant, please complete this form and fax it to (415) 750-1966 or email it to Jeta Kumaravel, our volunteer coordinator.
+If you are interested in becoming a volunteer medical assistant, please complete this form and email it to Jeta Kumaravel, our volunteer coordinator.

 Medical Students and Residents